JackETobin/C_MEM/README.md

 uint8 **Set(block_handle block, handle data, uint32 position)**

 - Takes a block handle, a pointer to the data that you wish to be added into the block, and the position at which you'd like the data to be written.
-Note that if the position is less than 1 or greater than the number of elements in the structure, nothing will be written.
+Note that if the position is less than 0 or greater than or equal to the number of elements in the structure, nothing will be written.

 uint8 **ZeroElement(block_handle block, uint32 position)**